woocommerce/google-listings-and-ads/readme.txt

 = 1.12.3 - 2022-04-05 =
 * Fix - Shipping times section not showing up and unable to proceed through the Setup Merchant Center flow.

-= 1.12.2 - 2022-04-05 =
-* Add - Unit test for AdsConversionAction.
-* Add - Unit test for AdsReport.
-* Fix - Prevent uncaught exception when Merchant account is not connected and we send a tracker snapshot.
-* Tweak - DB migration for shipping rates.
-* Update - Create all new campaigns as PMax campaigns.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/google-listings-and-ads/trunk/changelog.txt).